Josep Ferré: Bayamón

 In September 2018, he was appointed as head coach in Bayamón which plays at Liga Puerto Rico.

 East Bengal

 In 2019, he has been appointed as an assistant coach and video analyst of Alejandro Menéndez in East Bengal which plays in I-League.
 On 21 January 2020, he left the club.

 Ascó

 In May 2022, it was announced that Ferré was appointed as the head coach of Catalan club, FC Ascó.
 In November 2022, the club and Ferré himself have mutually agreed for his departure.

 Philippines

-On December 8, 2022, the Philippines national football team, more commonly known as the Azkals, announced Ferré as its new head coach.
+On 8 December 2022, the Philippines national football team, more commonly known as the Azkals, announced Ferré as its new head coach.
 Having appointed on short notice, Ferre failed to lead the Philippines to the semifinals of the 2022 AFF Championship.
-Prior to that campaign Ferre's team yielded a 0–1 lose to a friendly against Vietnam.
+Prior to that campaign, his team yielded a 0–1 lose to a friendly against Vietnam.

+Return to the Philippines

+In April 2024, it was announced that Ferré was appointed as the new technical director of the Philippine Football Federation.

+In July 2024, the PFF announced that Ferré would be the head coach for the Philippines U19 team in the upcoming ASEAN U-19 Boys Championship in Surabaya, Indonesia.

+Johor Darul Ta'zim II

+In July 2025, Ferré was appointed as the coach of the Johor Darul Ta'zim II team to compete in the 2025–26 Malaysia A1 Semi-Pro League.